symfony/symfony-docs/cookbook/form/create_custom_field_type.rst

 How to Create a Custom Form Field Type
 ======================================

-Symfony comes with a bunch of core field types available for building forms.
+Symfony2 comes with a bunch of core field types available for building forms.
 However there are situations where we want to create a custom form field type for a specific purpose.
 This recipe assumes we need a field definition that holds a person's gender, based on the existing choice field.
 This section